 Provocable: responds to defection by promptly defecting.
-Prompt response is important; being slow to anger isn't a good strategy; some programs tried even harder to take advantage.
+Prompt response is important; being slow to anger isn't good strategy; some programs tried even harder to take advantage

 Forgiving: programs responding to single defections by defecting forever thereafter weren't successful.
-It's better to respond to a TIT with 0.9 TAT; might dampen some echoes and prevent feuds.
+Better to respond to TIT with 0.9 TAT; might dampen echoes and prevent feuds

-Clear: Clarity was an important feature.
-With TFT you know what to expect and what would/wouldn't work.
-With too much randomness or bizarre strategies in a program, competing programs could not analyze and began to always defect.
+Clear: Clarity an important feature.
+With TFT you know what to expect and what will/won't work.
+With too much randomness or bizarre strategies in program, competing programs cannot analyze and began to always defect.